-Before you can buy Bitcoin, you need to fund your account. eToro offers a range of deposit methods, including bank cards, PayPal and bank transfer, so you simply need to select your preferred method, enter your details and the desired amount, then hit confirm.
+Before you can obtain Bitcoin, you need to fund your account. eToro offers a range of payment methods, including a bank account debit card, PayPal and bank transfer, so you simply need to select your preferred payment method, enter your details and the desired amount, then hit confirm.

 Step 3: Buy Bitcoin

 Using the search function, look up Bitcoin and click “Trade”.
-You then need to choose whether you want to buy the underlying asset or trade a CFD.
+You then need to choose whether you want to acquire the underlying asset or trade a CFD.

-Specify the dollar amount or number of units you want to buy and a stop loss limit if you want.
+Specify the dollar amount or number of units you want to purchase and a stop loss limit if you want.
 The default order type is a market order, but you can opt for a limit order instead.
 Before pulling the trigger, take a minute to review the exposure the trade entails.
-Once you’re happy, hit ‘Open Trade’ and you’ll have bought some Bitcoin!
+Once you’re happy, hit ‘Buy Button’ and you’ll have bought some Bitcoin!

 eToro: Best Platform to Buy Bitcoin in the UK